 The market struggled to find a stable base amid mixed quality seasonal variations and concerns of the strengthening dollar.

 The cattle market at NVLX Wodonga hit a brick wall as the pressure of weakening competition wiped significant money off some classes of cattle.

 The market opened up to mixed price trends with some processors yet to commence buying at physical markets.

-The seasonal shortage of quality domestic slaughter cattle gave the market an edge this week, with prices improving by up to 11c/kg at NVLX Wodonga on Tuesday.
+The seasonal shortage of top quality domestic slaughter cattle gave the market some edge, with prices improving by up to 10c/kg.

 In the smaller yarding of just over 500, rates generally fell for yearling and heavy cattle 4-11c/kg as processor prepare for abattoir closures.

 The market continued to fluctuate as it struggles to find price traction this summer.